openaps/docs/docs/docs/introduction/understand-this-guide.md

 * Then, you'll run [oref0-setup.sh](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/oref0-setup.html#step-2-run-oref0-setup) to create your closed loop, personalize it, and schedule it to automatically run.

 **Phase 3**:
-* You've technically created your loop, but you'll want to [read this section to understand what it's doing, and how to further personalize your setup](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-3/index.html).
+* At this point you'll have a working closed loop, but to make it work well for you, you'll want to [read this section to understand what it's doing, and how to further personalize your setup](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-3/index.html).

 **Phase 4**:
 * [Tell us you've closed the loop](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/keeping-up-to-date.html), and enable any [advanced features](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/advanced-features.html) that you're ready for!